 The system can list all cell phones paired to it.
 If a paired cell phone is also connected to the vehicle, the system responds with "is connected" after that phone name.

-- 1. Press & 🎉 For vehicles with a navigation system, say "Hands Free," after the tone.
+- 1. Press E / ⋈⁄s.
+The system responds "Ready," followed by a tone.

 - 2. Say "Bluetooth."

 - 3. Say "List."

 Deleting a Paired Phone

 If the phone name you want to delete is unknown, see "Listing All Paired and Connected Phones."